Harshal-Bhangale/Harshal-Bhangale/README.md

 ---

 ### 🚀 About Me
-- 💻 Passionate software developer with a **deep-driven understanding of Java technologies**, building **robust, efficient, and scalable solutions**
+💻 Passionate software developer with a **deep understanding of Java technologies**, building **robust, efficient, and scalable solutions**
-- 🎯 Actively participate in **hackathons**, transforming innovative ideas into **practical coding solutions**
+🎯 Actively participate in **hackathons**, transforming ideas into **real coding solutions**
-- 🌱 Constantly exploring **cutting-edge technologies, cloud-native tools, and modern frameworks** to stay ahead of industry trends
+🌱 Constantly exploring **cutting-edge technologies, cloud-native tools, and modern frameworks**
-- 🤝 Open to collaborating on **Open-Source, SaaS products, and AI/ML-driven innovations**
+🤝 Open to collaborating on **Open-Source, SaaS products, and AI/ML-driven innovations**
-- 📈 Strong focus on **clean architecture, problem-solving, and professional growth**
+📈 Strong focus on **clean architecture, problem-solving, and professional growth**

 ---